-The FAA published a Notice of Proposed Rule Making [NPRM] in 2019 and thereafter published the "Final Rule" in 2021 [FAA\RID].
-Under the Final Rule, UAS manufacturers, producers, and commercial and recreational UAS drone pilots must comply with the final rule's requirements.

-In FAA's final rule, it is clearly stated that Automatic Dependent Surveillance Broadcast (ADS-B) Out and transponders can not be used to serve the purpose of an remote identification.
-More details about ADS-B can be found in Appendix B.
+The FAA published a Notice of Proposed Rule Making [NPRM] in 2019 and thereafter published a "Final Rule" in 2021 [FAA\RID], imposing requirements on UAS manufacturers and operators, both commercial and recreational.
+The rule clearly states that Automatic Dependent Surveillance Broadcast (ADS-B) Out and transponders cannot be used to satisfy the RID requirements on UAS to which the rule applies (see Appendix B).